Blog

 Is this system suitable for large horizontal machining centers (HMCs)?

 Yes, this system is ideal for HMCs.
-Its robust clamping force (>40,000 N) and high repeatability (<0.003 mm) ensure that large, heavy pallets are locked securely and precisely, which is essential for automated, lights-out production.
+Its solid clamping force (>40,000 N) and high repeatability (<0.003 mm) ensure that large, heavy pallets are locked securely and precisely, which is essential for automated, lights-out production.
 The side-inlet plumbing simplifies integration with the machine's utility ports.

 How does the system handle chip and coolant contamination?

 The system incorporates a self-cleaning function.
 During the unlocking cycle, a high-pressure air blast automatically clears chips and coolant from the precision mating surfaces before clamping.
-This, combined with the hardened stainless steel construction, ensures reliable, contamination-free operation and maintains repeatability.
+This, combined with the hardened stainless steel construction, maintains reliable, contamination-free operation and maintains repeatability.

 Can I use multiple chucks to clamp a single, very large workpiece?